rehierl/html-outliner-spec/issue-associations-notes.md

 heading content because new section objects will only be created when entering these kind of elements.

-I do not read this property to state that `startingElement` must always be an inner element of the property's section object.
-The referenced element can be an inner element, but it does not always have to be one - i.e. the name `startingElement` is not entirely accurate as it implies that the given node is the first node of a section and, as such, an inner node of that section.
+I do not read this property to state that `startingElement` must always be an inner element of the created section object.
+The referenced element can be an inner element, but it does not always have to be one - i.e. the name `startingElement` is not entirely accurate as it implies that the given node is the first node inner of a section.

 In addition to that, I assume that a sectioning element is never considered to be an inner element of any of its inner sections.
-The spec does not have a clear statement that supports this point of view, but a `parentSection` property (see below) implies that these elements are inner elements of their parent sections.
+The specification does not have a clear statement that supports this point of view, but a `parent section` property (see below), as it is mentioned when entering a sectioning root element, implies that these elements are inner elements of their parent section.

 **TODO** - There needs to be a clear statement.

 The main characteristic of these kind of connections seems to be that the section object is created when reaching the given element.
-Therefore, this connection could be described as: "This element triggered the creation of that section object" or "This section starts with, or just after the starting tag of the given element".
+This connection could therefore be described as: "This element triggered the creation of that section object" or "This section begins with, or just after the starting tag of the referenced element".

-NOTE - I do not consider this connection to define a two-way relationship; i.e.
+NOTE - I do not consider this connection to define a two-way relationship - i.e.
-I do not implement an `Element` property that implements the other direction (from an element towards a section object) which represents the same relationship.
+I do not implement an `Element` property that implements the other direction (from an element towards a section object) which refers to the same relationship.

-To understand why this property has its use, it helps to recall the paragraph related to interactive tables of contents (TOCs).
-In order to support those, it must be possible to forward the user to the beginning of a section if a user selected the corresponding entry - i.e. `heading.section.startingElement`.
+To understand why this property has its use, recall the paragraph related to interactive tables of contents (TOCs).
+In order to support those, it must be possible to forward the user to the beginning of a section if the corresponding entry was selected - i.e. `heading.section.startingElement`.

-**TODO** - is this connection absolutely necessary? - is there any other way to jump to the beginning of a section - like `section.firstInnerNode`? -
+**TODO** - Is this property absolutely necessary? -
+Is there any other way to jump to the beginning of a section? - Like `section.firstInnerNode`? -
-`firstInnerNode` could be a non-element node. - is it possible to jump to a non-element node?
+`firstInnerNode` could be a non-element node. -
+Is it possible to jump to a non-element node?

 <!-- ======================================================================= -->
 <h3 id="create-section">"create a new section"</h3>